-Forty percent of ACOs with 10,000 attributed lives would see random claims fluctuation sufficient to generate at least $500,000 in unwarranted penalties at least once over a three-year period while having had no adverse effect on population claims costs whatsoever.
+Approximately 40% of ACOs with 10,000 attributed lives would see random claims fluctuation sufficient to generate at least $500,000 in unwarranted penalties at least once over a three-year period while having had no adverse effect on population claims costs whatsoever.
 Undeserved penalties of $1 million to $2 million would be most common, but the worst case would be a loss of almost $5 million that was unrelated to anything that the ACO did or did not do.
-Similarly, 30 percent of ACOs with 25,000 attributed lives would incur unearned penalties ranging from $2 million to $4 million due solely to random claims fluctuations for such a small population.
+Similarly, 30% of ACOs with 25,000 attributed lives would incur unearned penalties ranging from $2 million to $4 million due solely to random claims fluctuations for such a small population.
 The least fortunate ACOs in that scenario would face $7 million in unwarranted penalties.

 Prospective payment rates work.
 DRG payments give providers a financial incentive to reduce resource consumption during the course of a hospital confinement and to shorten lengths of stay when clinically appropriate.
 Bundled payments for joint replacements have spurred providers to examine more closely the discharge disposition of post-surgical patients; the use of post-acute care facilities by patients who were able to be discharged home dropped significantly with the introduction of bundled payments.